Banner report

 Introduction

-Nurses should not have to risk their personal safety just to do their jobs of giving patients the very best care.
+Nurses should not have to risk their personal safety to do their jobs of delivering quality patient care.

 Yet, nurse abuse and violence against nurses is a growing problem across the nation.
 According to the American Nurses Association, 1 in 4 nurses has been assaulted at work.
 The likelihood of health care workers being exposed to violence is higher than prison guards or police officers.